se-edu/addressbook-level4/docs/DeveloperGuide.md

 * [**`Model`**](#model-component) : Holds the data of the App in-memory.
 * [**`Storage`**](#storage-component) : Reads data from, and writes data to, the hard disk.

-Each of the four components
+Each of the four components will
-* Defines its _API_ in an `interface` with the same name as the Component.
+* Define its _API_ in an `interface` with the same name as the Component.
-* Exposes its functionality using a `{Component Name}Manager` class.
+* Expose its functionality using a `{Component Name}Manager` class.

 For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
 <img src="images/LogicClassDiagram.png" width="800"><br>

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+The _Sequence Diagram_ below will show you how the components interact for the scenario where the user issues the command `delete 3`.

 <img src="images\SDforDeletePerson.png" width="800">